beaky98/0049-max-eirp-adjustment.md/README.md

 There will be an update required to document the LoRaWAN subregion max EIRP limits for the impacted countries in the region

-This should be backwards compatible, as this could simply revert back to the previous 16dBm limit from LoRaWan committee.
+This should be backward compatible, as this could simply revert back to the 16dBm limit previously set by the LoRaWan committee.

 # Success Metrics
 [success-metrics]: #success-metrics

 To verify whether there is an increase in performance, we have to see:
-- Increased in coverage area
+- Increased in the coverage area
 - Increase in number of witnesses and witnessed others with the same existing setup

-To prove an improvement in stability, this will be similar to how it is done with PoCv11
+To prove an improvement stability, this will be similar to how it is done with PoCv11

 A poll could be raised to prove an acceptance of this by users